JosephM101/hass-os-installer-iso/README.md

-## Building with Vagrant
+## Building with Vagrant (recommended)
-Vagrant works by spinning up a Linux virtual machine, running the build inside of it, and then copying the build artifacts (in this case, the final ISO) to your host system.
+The [Vagrant](https://www.vagrantup.com/) method works by spinning up a Linux virtual machine, running the build scripts inside of it, and then copying the build artifacts (in this case, the final ISO) to your host system.
 This allows the build process to be cross-platform.
 And here's the best part: installing dependencies and such are all handled for you in this method.

 This repository ships with a Vagrantfile in the top-most directory that contains a modified build script that builds the image.

-<b>NOTE: This method requires an AMD64 host system.</b>
+<b>NOTE: This method requires an AMD64 host system with VirtualBox installed.
+Other providers are available, but I have not tested them.</b>

 ### Step 1: Install Vagrant